Go to content

 • Hatch cover condition

-Structural condition directly affects repair costs and long-term reliability.
+Structural condition directly affects repair requirements, future maintenance and long-term reliability.

 • Main engine condition